Everyone's heard the advice to drink eight 8-ounce glasses of water a day. Turns out that’s not entirely accurate.

-The Mayo Clinic recommends about 13 cups a day for an average male and about nine cups a day for the average female.
-But the actual amount of water a person should drink in a day can vary based on where you live, how much you weigh, and what kind of lifestyle you lead.
+The Mayo Clinic recommends about 15.5 cups (3.7 liters or 101.4 fluid ounces) a day for an average male and about 11.5 cups (2.7 liters or 91 fluid ounces) a day for the average female, recognizing that roughly 20% of your fluid intake comes from food.
+But they also note that the actual amount of water a person should drink in a day can vary based on where you live, how much you weigh and what kind of lifestyle you lead.

 In the summertime or if you live in a warm climate, you’ll also need to drink more water than the recommended amount.
 That's because heat can make you sweat more and lose fluids faster.

 You'll also need to drink more water than is usually recommended if you're sick with a fever, vomiting or diarrhea.
 If all you've got is a pesky cold, drinking water can also help keep your nasal passages hydrated and prevent you from getting sicker.

 Another instance where you need to drink more water?
 If you're pregnant or breastfeeding.
 The Mayo Clinic recommends that a pregnant woman drink at least 10 cups of water a day and a nursing woman to drink 13 cups of water a day.
 That's because nursing drains your body and can leave you dehydrated if you're not drinking enough.
 Not to mention that adequate hydration while breastfeeding can ensure an ample milk supply.
 When I had my last child, the hospital lactation specialist told me to drink one cup of water each hour of the day from 7 a.m. to 9 p.m. — that's a lot of water!

 How do you know if you're drinking enough?
 You can count the cups you drink or you can just peek in the toilet after you pee — you should be peeing a clear or light yellow liquid.
 If your urine is dark yellow or cloudy, you are not drinking enough.